top of page

 Musashi Miyamoto's The Book of Five Rings Cover

 I grabbed a copy on eBay for next to nothing.
 I dove right in on the day I got it and knocked it out in just a couple of days.
-Mushashi was more known for his prowess at sword fighting than for his writing.
-The writing style was direct and the book is rather short.
+Musashi was more known for his prowess at sword fighting than for his writing.
+The writing style was direct, and the book is rather short.
 It was written late in his life and, indeed, finished in the year of his death.
 The copy I got is adorned with many illustrations, and some back story to Musashi and his life in addition to appendices further exploring the topics covered.
 I only read the actual book, though, and not the prefaces or extras.

 Samurai on horseback from Musashi's Book of Five Rings